CovOpen/CovQuestions/covquestions-js/README.md

 This will link against the uncompiled typescript files, updates will be propagated without building.
 It will only work with a typescript loader.

-If you seek to create a production build you will either need to install the built module, or build the module and use `npm link ../path/to/covequestions-js` which will link your dist folder.
+If you seek to create a production build you will either need to install the built module, or build the module and use `npm link ../path/to/covequestions-js` which will link the dist folder.